djesmond/AgileField/README.md

 }

 ```
-All validators must return this object.
+All validators is encouraged to return this object.
 This allows for a field to have more than just a simple true or false state.
 You can write custom validators, that can provide richer feedback to the user.
 ```javascript